 Subdomain addressing and mail routing

-The Mail: Subdomain section lets you control how Fastmail handles subdomain addressing for your domain.
-There are three options:
+The Subdomain addressing options section lets you control how Fastmail handles subdomain addressing for your domain.
+For more information on subdomain addressing, please see our Plus addressing and subdomain addressing help page.

-The Mail: Routing section lets you choose how mail to this domain is handled.
+The Routing section lets you choose how mail to this domain is handled.

-• Use Internal routing when Fastmail is handling all of your mail activities.
-This provides proper loop detection preventing inadvertent mail loops (via team addresses or forwarding) that could cause spam or over-quota usage.
+- Internal routing: Fastmail is handling all of your mail activities.
+This provides proper loop detection preventing inadvertent mail loops (via addresses or forwarding) that could cause spam or over-quota usage.
 While in this state, the DNS records for the domain are only checked every day.

-• Use External routing when some or all of your email activities are hosted elsewhere; whether this is the mail itself or things like mailing lists.
+- External routing: Some or all of your email activities are hosted elsewhere; whether this is the mail itself or things like mailing lists.
 No loop detection is possible.
 While in this state, the DNS records for the domain are checked every hour to see if they have changed.